Updated June 8, 2020

 #5 Ear Mites

 It’s important to clean your pug’s ears on a regular basis.
 The fold over ears make it an ideal spot for dirt, grime to hide and can easily lead to infections and ear mites.
-Ear mites are common if you’re pug has visited dog parks, doggie daycare, or any other place that is around dogs.
+Ear mites tend to occur when dogs have been exposed to other dogs in dark parks, doggie daycares, or other areas where there are dogs.
 However, it can also occur if your dog’s ears are unclean.

 Ear mites live in your best friends ear canals and will feed on the tissues, and tissue fluids.
 If not treated, it can eventually spread to the head and entire body.